Hearty & Healthy Turkey and Pumpkin Chili

-During busy pre-holiday schedules, when the weather turns colder, there’s nothing better than warming up with dinner served up in a bowl that screams “Make Me!”
-Simple wholesome food for those days when you want a meal ready to eat lickety-split!
-This Hearty & Healthy, Sweet-n-Slightly Spicy Turkey Pumpkin Chili recipe is now one of my go-to meals that’s super satisfying, has great flavor, is easy to make, and is simple to double or triple the batch if you’re feeding a crowd.
+During busy pre-holiday schedules, when the weather turns colder, there’s nothing better than warming up with dinner served in a bowl that screams, “Make Me!”
+Simple, wholesome food for those days when you want a meal ready to eat lickety-split!
+This Hearty & Healthy, Sweet-n-Slightly Spicy Turkey Pumpkin Chili recipe is now one of my go-to meals that’s super satisfying, has excellent flavor, is easy to make, and is simple to double or triple the batch if you’re feeding a crowd.
 Perfect for throwing together or making ahead for a dinner that’s ready in no time flat!

-The inspiration for this Turkey and Pumpkin Chili recipe originally came after a week of being too busy to make it by the grocery store.
+The inspiration for this Turkey and Pumpkin Chili recipe came after a week of being too busy to make it by the grocery store.
 My dear hubby was going to be home in less than an hour.
-So, there I was looking for ingredients for what might be called “Kitchen-Sink Chili” made from ingredients that I typically have on hand in my freezer, pantry, and refrigerator.
+So, I was looking for ingredients for what might be called “Kitchen-Sink Chili,” made from ingredients that I typically have on hand in my freezer, pantry, and refrigerator.

-That’s when I discovered that I was out of all types of ground frozen burger, kidney beans, chili beans and green peppers all ingredients I use in my beef-based chili recipe.
+That’s when I discovered I was out of all types of ground frozen burgers, kidney beans, chili beans, and green peppers, all of which I use in my beef-based chili recipe.
 My heart began to pick up its pace.

 What now?
 Humm, I stood as if frozen in my footsteps with the freezer door wide open, gawking, pondering, thinking, wondering…

-Spying a nearly 6-month old package of frozen ground turkey, I grabbed it quicker than a one-armed bandit!
-Nearly jumping for joy, I turn, catching the freezer door with my foot to close it, “This could be what’s for dinner tonight,” I reaffirm out loud to myself.
+Spying a nearly 6-month-old package of frozen ground turkey, I grabbed it quicker than a one-armed bandit!
+Almost jumping for joy, I turn, catching the freezer door with my foot to close it, “This could be what’s for dinner tonight,” I reaffirm out loud.

-By the way, talking to yourself is totally permissible, especially when your needing inspiration and you have no idea what you’re about to come up with for dinner.
+By the way, talking to yourself is permissible, especially when you need inspiration and have no idea what you’re about to come up with for dinner.

 Another glance at my watch shows fifty minutes and counting before dear hubby is home.

 Not that he expects dinner to be on the table when he arrives.
 He doesn’t.
-It’s all in my head, the reasoning, agonizing about why something needs to be simmering on the stove or baking on the oven, awaiting his arrival.
-It’s completely a hang-up I own.
+It’s all in my head, the reasoning, agonizing about why something needs to be simmering on the stove or baking in the oven, awaiting his arrival.
+It’s entirely a hang-up I own.

-I’m sure that some psychotherapist somewhere could explain why I put this pressure on myself.
-Never the less I do it.
-For whatever reason, I have this crazy idea that if dinner is underway and I can make it look like everything in our world is harmonious, life rolling along blissfully then, in fact, it will be just that: no stress, no worries, simply a blissful world at Lac du Nibiinaabe.
+I’m sure some psychotherapist somewhere could explain why I put this pressure on myself.
+Nevertheless, I do it.
+For whatever reason, I have this crazy idea that if dinner is underway and I can make it look like everything in our world is harmonious, life rolling along blissfully, then, in fact, it will be just that: no stress, no worries, simply a blissful world at Lac du Nibiinaabe.

-Another glance at my watch confirms just forty-five minutes now.
+Another glance at my watch confirms that it is just forty-five minutes now.